 ![]() |

-Plowing the road is a monumental challenge each year.
+Plowing the Going to the Sun Road is a monumental challenge each year.
 Unpredictable spring snow storms or other weather related events can slow down plowing progress.

 It is not uncommon for plowing crews to need to re-plow sections of park roads when weather events happen.